HinTak/harfbuzz-python-demos/README.md

 # HarfBuzz python demos

-This project currently has one script: `hb-view.py`, a re-implementation of some of the functionalilty of upstream HarfBuzz's C++ based `hb-view` utilility, with some extra functionality inspired by and taken from `hb-shape`.
+This project currently has one script: `hb-view.py`, a re-implementation of some of the functionalilty of upstream HarfBuzz's C++ based `hb-view` utilility, with some additional and extra functionality inspired by and taken from `hb-shape`.

 Specifically, it does ink-box tight-cropping by default, and output PNG images.
 It also calculates margin adjustments, so that you can use upstream HarfBuzz's C++ based `hb-view` utilility to generate vector images with tight-cropping.